Fenixin/Minecraft-Region-Fixer/README.rst

 Locates problems and tries to fix Minecraft worlds (or region files).

-Tries to fix corrupted chunks in region files using old backup copies of the Minecraft world.
+Minecraft Region Fixer tries to fix corrupted chunks in region files using old backup copies of the Minecraft world.
 If you don't have a copy, you can eliminate the corrupted chunks making Minecraft regenerate them.